Jsebas0721/final-project-eyeware-shop/README.md

 Clearvision shop is an Application that provides the user an instance of how a Web Store would look like and how it would work, it provides a Home page, a Shop page and a Cart page, the App gives everyody a list of frames with different styles and prices that you can choose from.
-Users have the possibility to add items to the Cart, see what the total for the purchase is and remove items from Cart at any time.
+Users have the possibility to add items to frame list and Cart, see what the total for the purchase is and remove items from Cart at any time.

 ## Installation